Introduction

 Multiple output images and different saving methods

-Image is loaded and background color is set.
-On highlighted lines (6, 11) last parametr is true
+Image is loaded and rotated by EXIF data if present, and background color is set.
+On highlighted lines (9, 14) last parametr is true

 .
 This change behavior and returns new instance of Resampler.
 Original $img